404notDeeksha/reactjs-interview-questions/README.md

 6. ### What are React Components?

    React Components are reusable building blocks for creating UI.
+It is a function or class that returns an element (or a tree of elements) to describe part of the UI.
+Components can accept inputs (called props) and manage their own state (in case of class or function components with hooks).

 7. ### What is npm?